Xorast/Trinity-Project/README.md

    * Calculations [Test Driven Development]
    * Presentation of the outputs : data visualisation with dynamics charts [DC/Crossfilter/D3]

-## AUTHOR(S)

-   * Xavier Astor

-With the help of the Code Institute Staff.

 ## WHO IS THIS APPLICATION FOR ?

 This application is made available publicly for hydrologists from universities as well as private companies.

 ## HOW TO USE IT ?

-Once on the landing page, the user is walked through the following steps:
+Once on the website[website url & link] landing page, the user is walked through the following steps:

   * Making sure the input data format is correct (csv format, order of the data: 1. rain, 2. flow, ...))
   * Uploading the data file
   * Then, application processes the data and generates :
         * Output data in a downloadable csv file
         * Dynamic charts

-Get started : [website url & link]
+## AUTHOR(S)

+   * Xorast

+With the help of the Code Institute Staff.

 ## BUILT WITH
 ### TECHNOLOGIES